atlas-aerospace-yt/SimpleNeuralNetwork/README.md

 This code is a VERY simple two layer example which contains a single input and a single output.
 You could train this network to only output 1 if the input is greater than 0.5 and 0 otherwise.

+## Machine Learning
+Machine learning (ML) is a very wide topic generally reffering to algorithms which can recognise patterns in data.</br>
+Neural Networks are a sub part of ML known as a supervised learning algorithm.
+This name comes from the fact that the data used to train a neural network must have labels however, Neural Networks can also be used as semi-supervised learning algorithms.</br>
+ML also has unsupervised learning algorithms such as the K-Means clustering algorithm which works by clustering data into distinct clusters to recognise patterns.

 ## Dependencies
 ```
 pip install matplotlib